benjamincrozat/content/articles/php-83.md

 PHP is an open-source project.
 Knowing what's going on for the next version only takes a minute of research.
 For instance, this page lists all the [accepted RFCs for PHP 8.3](https://wiki.php.net/rfc#php_83).

 Below, you will find a condensed list of what's new, with code samples that make sense.

+Oh and by the way, I already started writing about [PHP 8.4's release date, new features and changes](/php-84).

 ## When will PHP 8.3 be released?